 - 1 tsp baking powder

 - 6 Tbsp vegetable oil or canola oil

 - 2 large eggs , whites and yolks separated

 - 3 Tbsp granulated sugar

-- Variations - serve with sweetened whipped cream, fresh berries and raspberry/blueberry or strawberry syrup.
-For churro waffles brush top of waffle with melted butter (be sure to get in each square) then pour a generous amount of cinnamon sugar into a 9-inch pie dish and dunk butter coated side in cinnamon sugar mixture.
+- Variations: serve with sweetened whipped cream, fresh berries and fresh fruit syrup.
+For churro waffles, brush top of waffle with melted butter (be sure to get in each square), then pour a generous amount of cinnamon sugar into a 9-inch pie dish and dunk butter coated side in cinnamon sugar mixture.